chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

- - TEST: Mirror the weight sampling modifications from InteractomeInterface/interactome_analysis to AnnototmeInterface/knowledge_analysis.
+ - DONE: Mirror the weight sampling modifications from InteractomeInterface/interactome_analysis to AnnototmeInterface/knowledge_analysis.
     - DONE: conduction routines (does not apply - the loop is accessed directly from the Knowledge loop due to filtering)